Tea Processing Plant Project Report 2026: Industry Trends, Plant Setup, Machinery, Raw Materials, Investment Opportunities, Cost and Revenue

 • Capital Investment: The total capital investment depends on plant capacity, technology, and location.
 This investment covers land acquisition, site preparation, and necessary infrastructure.

-• Equipment Costs: Equipment costs, such as those for withering troughs, rolling machines, CTC machines, fermentation chambers, dryers, sorting and grading machines, blending machines and packaging machinery, represent a significant portion of capital expenditure.
+• Equipment Costs: Equipment costs, such as those for withering troughs, rolling machines, fermenting units, dryers, graders, blending systems, and packaging equipment, represent a significant portion of capital expenditure.
 The scale of production and automation level will determine the total cost of machinery.

-• Raw Material Expenses: Raw materials, including tea leaves, herbs, spices, and other additives, are a major part of operating costs.
+• Raw Material Expenses: Raw materials, including green tea leaves, are a major part of operating costs.
 Long-term contracts with reliable suppliers will help mitigate price volatility and ensure a consistent supply of materials.

 • Infrastructure and Utilities: Costs associated with land acquisition, construction, and utilities (electricity, water, steam) must be considered in the financial plan.